-Surface coefficients to calculate friction and major pressure loss in ventilation ducts - concrete, galvanized steel, corroded steel and more
+Surface coefficients to calculate flow friction and major pressure loss - surfaces like concrete, galvanized steel, corroded steel and more

 For turbulent flow the friction coefficient depends on the Reynolds Number and the roughness of the duct or pipe wall.
 Roughness for different materials can be determined by experiments.

 Absolute roughness - k - for some common materials below: